-Help young person understand why school is important by connecting them to a peer group or credible messenger; Help young person understand why school is important by connecting them to an extracurricular program or experience in line with their interests to build self-esteem & help them envision pathway; Help young person have a "breakthrough moment" by taking them on a trip or engaging in a new experience that broadens their horizons; Work with young person to improve attendance; coach young person, text/call young person in the mornings.
+Help young person understand why school is important by connecting them to a peer group or credible messenger; Help young person understand why a school is important by connecting them to an extracurricular program or experience in line with their interests to build self-esteem & help them envision pathway; Help young person have a "breakthrough moment" by taking them on a trip or engaging in a new experience that broadens their horizons.
+Work with young person to improve attendance; coach young person, text/call young person in the mornings.

-If the student is engaged but struggling due to mostly academic reasons, common actions include: Refer the student to a tutor (and follow-up with tutor on performance); Help the student enroll in afterschool programming or Regents exam prep; Create a study plan; Advocate with the school/DOE to help the student obtain a particular service or accommodation; Request that the school submit an evaluation for an IEP or 504 Plan; Consider whether a school transfer may be appropriate (See Fair Futures Program Manual Section 18D);
+If the student is engaged but struggling due to mostly academic reasons, common actions include: Refer the student to a tutor (and follow-up with tutor on performance); Help the student enroll in afterschool programming or Regents exam prep; Create a study plan; Advocate with the school/DOE to help the student obtain a particular service or accommodation; Request that the school submit an evaluation for an IEP or 504 Plan (requires parent's consent - refer to Appendix F1_K-12 Educational Advocacy Manual);